rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   the other branches of knowledge.
 These branches can be reduced to three
 >   principal ones, namely, Medicine, Mechanics, and Ethics. [^Descartes1644pxxiv]

+Reichenbach:

+>   What unites the members of this group is not the maintenance
+>   of a philosophical "system," but a community of working methods---an
+>   agreement to treat philosophical problems as scientific problems
+>   whose answers are capable of soliciting universal assent.
+>   Philosophical problems, in other words, do not differ in principle
+>   from problems of the positive sciences.
+The strength of this group
+>   lies in its common working program and not in a common doctrine---a
+>   program which distinguishes it from philosophical sects, and makes
+>   possible progress in research. [^Reichenbach1936p142]

 Russell:

 >   In the welter of conflicting fanaticisms, one of the few unifying forces is